 Participant evaluation is continuous process that is based on the expected outcomes defined by the curriculum.
 Assessment as tool for determining the achievement of the expected outcomes is performed through:

 - Knowledge tests

 - Verbal tests

 - Demonstration of skills

-When completing the third phase of the training at the Basic Police Training Centre the participants are eligible for taking the final exam.
+When completing the second phase of the training at the Basic Police Training Centre the participants are eligible for taking the final exam.

-The final exam is taken before the Examining Commission established by the Director of the Police.
 Participant that has not passed the final exam is sent for re-testing.
 The time frame for the retesting can not be less than 30 days and more than 60 days from the date of the final exam.
-The resting is performed before the Examining Commission established by the Director of Police.
 If participant does not pass the retesting he/ she is no longer considered as participant of the basic police training.

 Participants who finalize the final exam of the vocational field training, that is taking place in regional police departments, are eligible for taking the vocational state exam.